*THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - Remove gloves

-- Document assessment, intervention and outcomes in student’s healthcare record
+- Document assessment, intervention, and outcomes in student’s healthcare record

 - Follow up with parents/guardian and healthcare provider, as needed